 The course is excellent preparation if you wish to follow a wide range of studies at university.
 The successful completion of an A2HE programme is regarded as an acceptable form of matriculation (admission) by universities and colleges however, it is important to note that each university sets its own entry requirements so you will need to research these carefully.
 You will be able to apply to universities and colleges of higher education throughout the country or you could choose to continue to study at a higher education level at Weymouth College.
 Your application to higher education courses will be considered more seriously and more sympathetically as a result of your attendance on this course but places are not guaranteed.
 The Careers Advisors at Weymouth College can assist in helping you research university options and potential career choices.
 We will give you support and advice in gaining a place in higher education through the UCAS and other entry schemes.
 This course offers a wide range of progression routes.
 More recently for example, students have gone on to study healthcare courses (midwifery, nursing, paramedic science etc.), business management, equine science, public services, science and forensic science as well as other academic degrees. *Students are advised to check university requirements before selecting diplomas and subjects.

-Note: If you are aged between 19-23 years at the start of the course and the Access to HE course is your first full Level 3 qualification you may still be entitled to government funding.
+Note: If you are aged between 19-23 years at the start of the course and the Access to HE course is your first full Level 3 qualification you may still be entitled to government funding so will not have to pay tuition fees.
 Please contact Lin Gisborne on 01305 764723 or email firstname.lastname@example.org for further details.